by Dan Roberts (Macular Degeneration Support) and Liz Trauernicht (Macular Degeneration Foundation)

 MD Support and MD Foundation communicate with thousands of patients who undergo periodic eye exams for diagnosis and treatment of macular degeneration, glaucoma, diabetic retinopathy, and other chronic diseases.
-Many have asked if there is an alternative to the uncomfortable and potentially harmful practice of dilated-pupil fluorescein angiography (FA) and slit lamp examination.
+Many have asked if there is an alternative to the uncomfortable and potentially harmful practices of dilated-pupil fundus photography and slit lamp examination.

 One answer to this question has come during the past 15 years with simultaneous development of two effective imaging methods.
 Those methods are OCT (optical coherence tomography, a kind of “optical sonar” using invisible light) and nonmydriatic photography (requiring little or no dilation and a soft light flash).
 These improvements in clinical practice are helping to relieve patients’ fear of discomfort and possible photothermal damage.
 As a result, patient volume can be expected to increase, resulting in higher detection of chronic eye disease development and progression.

-Fortunately, since OCT and nonmyd imaging have grown more common, patients are less frequently exposed to the bright flashes of FA.
+Fortunately, since OCT and nonmyd imaging have grown more common, patients are less frequently exposed to the bright flashes of fundus photography.
 When they are, it is either because their doctors have not yet made the switch or because OCT and nonmyd cameras cannot provide sufficient information.

 Another commonly-used instrument is a high-intensity slit lamp, with which the doctor scans the interior of the eye with a thin sheet of light.
-Since exposure of the retina is less than FA, it is more comfortable for patients, and it poses less risk to the tissue.
-A slit lamp is not a perfect solution to the issues of discomfort and photothermal damage, but for now it has to be an acceptable alternative to FA for obtaining a full view of the interior segments.
+Since exposure of the retina is less than fundus photography, it is more comfortable for patients, and it poses less risk to the tissue.
+A slit lamp is not a perfect solution to the issues of discomfort and photothermal damage, but for now it has to be an acceptable alternative to fundus photography for obtaining a full view of the interior segments.

 OCT is used by ophthalmologists to view cross sections of the retinal layers and anterior segment of eyes affected by glaucoma, retinal degenerative diseases, and diabetic eye diseases.
 The technology is invaluable for diagnosing and assessing without exposing the retina to visible light.